oliverseal/speed-dial-chrome/README.md

 Release Notes
 --------------
+- 3.0.0: Switch to generating thumbnails based on visiting the bookmark.
 - 2.5.0: Update of thumbnail generation service and other minor enhancements
 - 2.4.6: Added vertical centering option
 - 2.4.5: General code maintenance